James Golding (racing driver)

-James Bodee Golding (born 19 January 1996) is an Australian racing driver who competes in the Repco Supercars Championship driving the No. 31 Chevrolet Camaro ZL1 for PremiAir Racing.
+James Bodee Golding (born 19 January 1996) is an Australian racing driver who competes in the Repco Supercars Championship driving the No. 7 Ford Mustang S650 for Blanchard Racing Team.

 Career

 Early career

 A multiple Victorian karting champion, Golding moved into the Victorian Formula Ford championship in 2013, finishing fourth.
 He then stepped up to the national series in 2014, where he finished third despite only being eight points shy of the overall winner, Thomas Randle.

 Supercars

-He caught the attention of Garry Rogers, who signed him into his Dunlop Series team for the 2015 season.
+Golding caught the attention of Garry Rogers, who signed him into his Dunlop Series team for the 2015 season.
 In his debut season, he finished tenth in the overall standings, beating season regulars such as Aaren Russell and Paul Morris, as well as other rising talents like Macauley Jones.

-In 2016, he was drafted into the main series for the endurance events, driving alongside James Moffat in the Volvo S60.
+In 2016, Golding was drafted into the main series for the endurance events, driving alongside James Moffat in the Volvo S60.
 In his debut race, the 2016 Wilson Security Sandown 500, Golding crashed heavily on the first lap after the front right tyre deflated at high speed.

+At the 2025 Bathurst 1000, Golding crossed the line first, but was dropped down to third after being handed a five second penalty for a driving infringement on Cooper Murray, giving the win to Matt Payne and Garth Tander.